 - Regular contact with industry professionals and mentors

-Head of MA Musical Theatre and Lecturer
+Head of Musical Theatre (Academic Lead)

 Through your studies at the Royal Conservatoire of Scotland, you will receive support and guidance from staff, external specialists and industry professionals.
 The staff tutors and their team will manage your day-to-day skills base development while external directors and musical directors will work with you in performance classes and project work.
 Each student will also meet many visiting practitioners in order to support network opportunities and contacts with industry professionals.

 - Gordon Adams – Programme Coordinator, MA Musical Theatre Lecturer, Voice and Singing

 - David Higham – Associate Head of BA Musical Theatre, Lecturer, Musical Direction